Experience reports from the FWJ in the Biological Psychology Working Group

 Greta Fuchs, FWJ 2025/2026

-After leaving school, I realised that I wanted to do something before going to university.
-I've been interested in biology, especially human biology, since I was a child.
-That's how I got into research.
-However, as I hadn't had any contact with it before, I wanted to have the chance to gain a realistic insight first.
-That's why an FWJ was ideal for me.
+After my Abitur, it was clear to me that I wanted to do something before starting university.
+I’ve been interested in biology, particularly human biology, ever since I was a child.
+That’s how I got into research.
+However, as I’d had no previous experience of it, I wanted the chance to gain a realistic insight first.
+That’s why a voluntary year was ideal for me.

-This is what a normal day looks like for me
+This is what a typical day looks like for me

-My days can look very different, as we have very diverse areas of work, e.g. supporting studies, data preparation or tasks in science communication (SCoP).
-There are days when we spend all day helping with studies, whether at the MRT or at the University of Bremen, and there are days when we spend most of our time in the office preparing data.
-Let's take today as an example.
-I was in the office at 09:30.
-We had a lab meeting from about 10:15 - 11:15.
-At 11.30 I had lunch with the two FWJ students from the working group below us.
-Afterwards, I translated a layperson summary, digitised questionnaires for an upcoming study and completed a small task for SCoP.
-I'm currently writing this experience report and I'm about to leave for the English course that we're taking in one semester as part of the FWJ.
-Last week Wednesday, however, my daily routine was completely different.
-I was already at the MRI at 08:00 and spent the whole day helping with a study.
-We assist with the MRI measurements, can watch the psychological tests and carry out the Tap-M (a reaction time test), for example.
+My days can vary greatly, as we have a wide range of tasks, such as supporting research studies, data processing or work in science communication (SCoP).
+There are days when we spend the whole day helping with studies, whether at the MRI centre or at the University of Bremen, and there are days when we spend most of our time on data preparation tasks in the office.
+Let’s take today as an example.
+I arrived at the office at 09:30.
+We had a lab meeting from around 10:15 to 11:15.
+By 11.30 am, I was already having lunch with the two FWJ participants from the research group below us.
+Afterwards, I translated a layperson’s summary, digitised questionnaires for an upcoming study and completed a small task for SCoP.
+I’m currently writing this experience report and will be heading off to my English course shortly, which we’re taking as part of the FWJ programme this semester.
+Last Wednesday, however, my daily routine looked completely different.
+I was at the MRI scan as early as 08:00 and spent the whole day helping with a study.
+We assist with the MRI scans, observe the psychological tests and carry out tasks such as the Tap-M (a reaction time test).

 Challenges

-The biggest challenge is definitely that you have to organise and motivate yourself independently.
-This can be very enjoyable as it gives you flexibility.
+The biggest challenge is definitely having to organise and motivate yourself.
+This can be very pleasant, as it gives you flexibility.
 However, it can also be very demanding.
-You have to learn which tasks to prioritise and work on them consistently.
-Without someone looking over your shoulder.
-You learn to appreciate personal responsibility and good organisation.
+You have to learn which tasks to prioritise and work on them consistently – without anyone looking over your shoulder.
+This teaches you to really appreciate personal responsibility and good organisation.

-After the FWJ, I will (hopefully) go on to study medicine.
-I actually wanted to study biomedicine or perhaps molecular biology at the beginning of the FWJ.
-The FWJ has given me the confidence and resources that I now dare to orientate myself towards medicine after all.
+After the FWJ, I’ll (hopefully) go on to study medicine.
+Actually, at the start of the FWJ, I wanted to study biomedicine or perhaps molecular biology.
+The FWJ has given me the confidence and the resources to now feel confident enough to head in the direction of medicine after all.

-My tip for anyone thinking about doing an FWJ
+My advice to anyone thinking about doing a FWJ

-I can recommend an FWJ if you have the courage to ask questions and are interested and open to learning.
+I can recommend a FWJ if you have the courage to ask questions and bring with you a keen interest and an open mind when it comes to learning.

 Johann Stolle, FWJ 2025/2026